 - 2.6.1.
-This Class II General Permit supersedes and replaces previously issued General Permit G10-C. This Class II General Permit shall remain valid, continuous and in effect unless it is revised, suspended, revoked or otherwise changed under an applicable provision of 45CSR13 or any other applicable legislative rule.
-All General Permit Registrations issued under G10-A, G10-B, and G10-C are subject to this permit upon issuance.
-This Class II General Permit is being updated to reflect rule changes to 40CFR60 Subpart Y (Standards of Performance for Coal Preparation and Processing Plants). - 2.6.2.
+This Class II General Permit supersedes and replaces previously issued General Permit G40-B. This Class II General Permit shall remain valid, continuous and in effect unless it is revised, suspended, revoked or otherwise changed under an applicable provision of 45CSR13 or any other applicable legislative rule.
+All General Permit Registrations issued under G40-A and G40-B are subject to this permit upon issuance.
+This Class II General Permit is being updated to reflect rule changes to 40CFR60 Subpart OOO (Standards of Performance for Nonmetallic Mineral Processing Plants).
+In addition, this permitting action includes requirements for reciprocating internal combustion engines, and the New Source Performance Standards of 40CFR60 Subpart IIII Standards of Performance for Stationary Compression Ignition Internal Combustion Engines, and 40CFR60 Subpart JJJJ Standards of Performance for Stationary Spark Ignition Internal Combustion Engines. - 2.6.2.
 General Permit registration granted by the Secretary shall remain valid, continuous and in effect unless it is suspended or revoked by the Secretary or this Class II General Permit is subject to action or change as set forth in Section 2.6.1 above.
-[45CSR§13-10.2, 45CSR§13-10.3] - 2.6.3.
+[45CSR\$13-10.2, 45CSR\$13-10.3] - 2.6.3.
 The Secretary shall review and may renew, reissue or revise this Class II General Permit for cause.
 The Secretary shall define the terms and conditions under which existing General Permit registrations will be eligible for registration under a renewed, reissued, or revised General Permit and provide written notification to all General Permit registrants (or applicants).
 This notification shall also describe the registrant's (or applicant's) duty or required action and may include a request for additional information that may be required by any proposed general permit renewal, reissuance or revision.